SantoshSrinivas79/meteor-breadcrumb-plugin/README.md

 # Installation

-Use `meteor add monbro:iron-router-breadcrumb` to add the package to your meteor app
+Use `meteor add ahref:flow-router-breadcrumb` to add the package to your meteor app

 # Usage